-The Poetry Project is proud to announce a new annual $1,000 prize for emerging poets in honor of former Poetry Project intern and poet Lisa Brannan,called The BrannanPrize.
+The Poetry Project is proud to offer a new annual $1,000 prize for emerging poets in honor of former Poetry Project intern and poet Lisa Brannan,called The BrannanPrize.
 In addition to the financial prize, the winning poet will have one poem published in The Poetry Project Newsletter.
+The generosity and dedication of our interns and volunteers — often emerging poets themselves — is invaluable to The Poetry Project, and we are so honored to offer this prize, which supports emerging poets, in the memory of our former intern, Lisa Brannan.

 There is no fee for poets interested in submitting to the prize.
 Poets interested in having their work considered should observe the guidelines below: